 Somewhat long incubation time

-Adding chemicals to water
+You're adding chemicals to the water

-Read full review: Aquamira Water Treatment Drops
+Read review: Aquamira Water Treatment Drops

 Top Pick for International Travel